BitterQA

 When creation gets cheap, verification becomes the constraint.

 Agent work raises the rate of change.
 That is the point.
-But faster change also means faster decay unless the product can answer back.
+Faster change also means faster decay unless the product can answer back.
 QA has to become part of the environment, not a slower ceremony at the end.

 Live behavior

-Check the paths customers actually touch: landing pages, signup, login, checkout, onboarding, account screens, and public APIs.
+Check the paths customers actually touch — landing, signup, login, checkout, onboarding, account, and public APIs — against the real access path, with declared principals and policy.

 External evidence